- PDF doc

 While we do not shy away from the role we have to play as the regulator of the profession, we are committed to minimising the negative impacts we may have on practitioners and consumers in the course of our regulatory work.
 In turn, we are seeking a commitment from practitioners and consumers to engage with our staff in a constructive way.

 In February 2020, we launched our Operational Wellbeing project.
 This project recognises that people using our services have diverse backgrounds and needs to which we need to be responsive.
 It also recognises they can sometimes be angry, frustrated or distressed and act in ways we find challenging.
-We are working on a consistent, best-practice approach to dealing with challenging interactions with lawyers and consumers when handling enquiries and complaints, and when undertaking investigations.
+We have developed a best-practice approach to dealing with challenging interactions with lawyers and consumers when handling enquiries and complaints, and when undertaking investigations.